Rizwanye/blog/_posts/2023-12-19-Digital-Twin-And-AI.md

 ---
 layout: post
 title:  "Digital Twin and AI development"
-categories: [TECHNOLOGICAL REVOLUTION]
+categories: [AI]
-image: assets/images/3.jpg
+image: assets/images/ai/digital_twin.jpg
 ---

+<a href="https://www.freepik.com/free-photo/hands-digital-universe-background_13301552.htm#query=digital%20twin&position=14&from_view=keyword&track=ais&uuid=bd491de0-3e44-4234-94b4-79a0d0dee6c5">Image by rawpixel.com</a> on Freepik

 There are lots of powerful things you can do with the Markdown editor

 If you've gotten pretty comfortable with writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do with Markdown!